Approved Viagra copies flood drugstores in Korea

 As of Thursday, some 19 pharmaceutical firms had received approval for 37 generic Viagra copies from the Korea Food and Drug Administration.

 Some of the released generic versions have put their own spin on the "little blue pill".
-Happigra comes in pill or mint-flavored powder form, says maker Samjin Pharmaceuticals.
-Daewoong Pharma, maker of Nurigra, made the pill triangular and green in answer to consumer suggestions that blue is too recognizable as an impotence drug.
+Happigra comes in pill or mint-flavoured powder form, says maker Samjin Pharmaceuticals (005500.KS).
+Daewoong Pharma (069620.KS), maker of Nurigra, made the pill triangular and green in answer to consumer suggestions that blue is too recognizable as an impotence drug.

-South Korea's erectile dysfunction drug market was worth 103 billion won ($87.27 million) in 2011, according to data provider IMS Health.
+South Korea's erectile dysfunction drug market was worth 103 billion won in 2011, according to data provider IMS Health.

 The market has grown nine percent or more every year since 2008 and companies estimate the local black market for counterfeit Viagra and other erectile dysfunction drugs matches or exceeds the legitimate market, said one product manager of a generic Viagra maker who requested anonymity.